-8. The Council of Europe has adopted a number of specific instruments on environmentrelated issues.
+- 8. The Council of Europe has adopted a number of specific instruments on environment-related issues.
 Notable examples include the 1979 Convention on the Conservation of European Wildlife and Natural Habitats (the Bern Convention, ETS No. 104), the 1987 EUR-OPA Major Hazards Agreement,7 and the 2000 Landscape Convention (ETS No. 176), along with its 2016 amending protocol (CETS No. 219).
-There are also Council of Europe treaties on the use of detergents, intended in part for the protection of nature, and on various issues relating to animals (animal experimentation, pets, farm animals, and international transport of animals).8

-9. Two other environment-related conventions have been adopted but have not entered into force due to insufficient ratifications.
+There are also Council of Europe treaties on the use of detergents, intended in part for the protection of nature, and on various issues relating to animals (animal experimentation, pets, farm animals, and international transport of animals).8 - 9.
+Two other environment-related conventions have been adopted but have not entered into force due to insufficient ratifications.
 These are the 1993 Convention on Civil Liability for Damage Resulting from Activities Dangerous to the Environment (ETS No. 150) and the 1998 Convention on the Protection of the Environment through Criminal Law (ETS No. 172).
 In November 2022, the Committee of Ministers established a Committee of Experts on the Protection of the Environment through Criminal Law (PC-ENV) to work, under the authority of the European Committee on Crime Problems (CDPC), on a new draft Convention superseding and replacing the European Convention on the Protection of the Environment through Criminal Law.
-The CDPC approved the draft convention and explanatory report at its meeting in November 2024 and transmitted it to the Committee of Ministers for adoption.

-5 See in particular the Reykjavík Declaration, Appendix V.
+5 See in particular the Revkiavík Declaration, Appendix V.